 The next thing we tasted?
 Granadilla.
 You are supposed to make a small hole in the skin of the granadilla and suck out the insides, but in my excitement I made the hole too large and had to scoop it out with my fingers.
 Oops!
 The inside of the was a bunch of small edible seeds covered in a sweet jelly-like pulp.
 It was a deliciously sweet, messy experience.

+We had a list of ingredients to purchase for the cooking class, so while wandering around and learning about local produce, we shopped.
 Once we has purchased all of the ingredients we stopped for a fresh pressed juice then headed off to the cooking school to begin the class.